talltalltaylor/Parsely/README.md

 # Built With

-JavaScript, CSS, JQuery and HTML
+JavaScript, JQuery, CSS and HTML